gauravjot/graphite-md-server/src/content/v2.0/installation.md

 npm run dev
 ```

-The server will start at <http://localhost:3000>.
+The server will start at <http://localhost:4321>.

 ## Cleaning Up

-- Empty out `content` directory.
+- Delete any directories inside `src/content` directory.
+KEEP `src/content/config.ts` file.
 - Empty out `public/assets` directory.
-- Delete hidden `.git` directory if you cloned the repository.
+- Delete hidden `.git` directory if it is present.

-If you will be setting up a repository, make sure to keep at least one file inside `content` and `public/assets`.
-Usually the empty directories are not pushed to the remote repositories.

 ## Configuring Planum

-For customizations such as changing logo and website name in navigation, check [Configuration](/configuration/index.html) page.
+For customizations such as changing logo and website name in navigation, check [Configuration](configuration/index.html) page.

 ## Building for Production